Gay couples in the Bible? When many gay people read the Bible they see gay couples that heterosexuals miss.

 We gain fascinating insight into David’s love for Jonathan from the words used in the Hebrew text.

 Some gays believe Kronberg intended this painting to represent David and Jonathan, rather than David and Saul, as the title suggests.
-David’s public eulogy, in front of his soldiers, pays loving tribute to Jonathan, the partner given to him by Jehovah.
+David’s public eulogy in front of his soldiers, pays loving tribute to Jonathan, the partner given to him by Jehovah, 1 Samuel 20:8.

 In the context of David’s statement, that Jonathan’s love surpassed the love of women, the Hebrew word ach emphasizes the reciprocal love Jonathan and David shared.
-If it looks like gay couples in the Bible, walks like gay couples in the Bible, talks like gay couples in the Bible, acts like gay couples in the Bible, then it probably is gay couples in the Bible!
+If it looks like gay couples in the Bible, walks like gay couples in the Bible, talks like gay couples in the Bible, acts like gay couples in the Bible, loves like gay couples in the Bible, then it probably is gay couples in the Bible!

-That Hebrew word ach meaning "brother" reminded David’s army of the fifteen year partnership they facilitated between two men who planned to rule Israel together, I Samuel 23:17.
-Because there was nothing shameful or dishonorable about Jonathan and David’s love, David feels free to memorialize it in front of his army.
+That Hebrew word ach meaning "brother" reminded David’s testosterone fueled army of the fifteen year partnership they facilitated between two men who planned to rule Israel together, 1 Samuel 23:17.
+Because there was nothing shameful or dishonorable about Jonathan and David’s intimate love, David feels free to memorialize their love in front of his army.
 When David remembers Jonathan, he is still entranced by their timeless love.

-That is important because it goes to the whole point of the Jonathan and David relationship.
+Think about that!
+It is important because it goes to the whole point of the Jonathan and David relationship.
 David was an eyewitness, a participant.
-He was personally involved in this intimate, romantic, 15 year, sexual relationship.
+He was personally involved in this intimate romantic 15 year long sexual relationship.

 The same word that describes Jonathan’s love for David also describes the love of David’s wives for David.